microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 The Operation Stream (op stream) is how fluid stores state.
 State, including, connected clients, the code to load, as well as Distributed Data Structure modifications, are stored as a series of operations that when played in order produce the current state.
-I don’t go into further details about it here.
+I don't go into further details about it here.

 :::